TheSwanFactory/rails5.1-react-heroku-boilerplate/README.md

 ```
 # Personalize

-To use this for your own application:
+To use this for YourOwnRailsAppName:

-* Globally replace "MyRailsReactApp" in all files with the name of your application
+* Globally replace "MyRailsReactApp" with YourOwnRailsAppName
 * Review `package.json` and update with your own `repository` and `keywords`